ngemuantony/EStore/PaymentService/README.md

 - PostgreSQL
 - Virtual Environment (recommended)

-## Environment Variables
+## Environment Setup

-Create a `.env` file in the root directory with the following variables:
+Create a `.env` file in the root directory with:

 ```env
 DATABASE_URL=postgresql://postgres:your_password@localhost:5432/estore_payments